isomerpages/moe-bedokgreensec/_student-development/Direct School Admission.md

 *“You just have to find that thing that's special about you that distinguishes you from all the others, and through true talent, hard work, and passion, anything can happen.”*<br>**Dr. Dre**

 Everybody is born with a talent ingrained in them.
 Here at Bedok Green Secondary School, we groom it!

+**2024 DSA-Sec for Student Admissions to Sec 1 in 2025 – BGSS DSA Talent Areas**

+Click [here](https://go.gov.sg/bgssdsatalentareas) to find out more about Bedok Green Secondary School Direct School Admission Talent areas.

+2024 DSA-Sec application will start in May 2024.
+More details will be released by end-Apr 2024.